Pet Dental Health: The Complete Guide to Your Pet’s Oral Care

 Building a Comprehensive Dental Care Plan

-Effective dental care for your pet is not a single action but a multi-modal program combining professional veterinary care with consistent at-home maintenance.
-The AAHA dental care guidelines recommend the following framework: annual (or more frequent) professional dental assessment as part of routine wellness examinations; professional dental cleaning (COHAT) as indicated by clinical findings, with full-mouth radiographs at every procedure; daily at-home tooth brushing using veterinary enzymatic toothpaste; supplementary use of VOHC-accepted products (dental chews, water additives, dental diets) as adjuncts to brushing; and prompt veterinary evaluation whenever signs of dental disease are observed.
+Good dental care is not one thing -- it is a combination of professional vet work and what you do at home between cleanings.
+The AAHA dental care guidelines recommend this framework: annual (or more frequent) professional dental assessment as part of routine wellness examinations; professional dental cleaning (COHAT) as indicated by clinical findings, with full-mouth radiographs at every procedure; daily at-home tooth brushing using veterinary enzymatic toothpaste; supplementary use of VOHC-accepted products (dental chews, water additives, dental diets) as adjuncts to brushing; and prompt veterinary evaluation whenever signs of dental disease are observed.

 Your pet’s dental health is inseparable from their overall health.
 By understanding the disease process, recognizing the signs, committing to preventive care, and partnering with your veterinarian, you can help ensure that your companion enjoys a lifetime free from the chronic pain and systemic consequences of untreated dental disease.